jonotassia/jonotassia/README.md

 Python Developer
 ----------------

-I am a developer with experience in Python, SQL, and machine learning.
+I am a developer with experience in Python and C++ (particularly backend), SQL, and machine learning.
 I have worked in the software industry for 7 years as an IT project/product manager and have used my experience working directly with end-users to build safe, user-friendly software.

 * 🌍  I'm based in Canberra, Australia
 * 🖥️  See my portfolio at [My Portfolio](https://jonotassia.pythonanywhere.com/)
 * ✉️  You can contact me at [jonotassia@gmail.com](mailto:jonotassia@gmail.com)
 * 🚀  I'm currently working on [a route opimisation application for home-visiting clinicians](https://github.com/jonotassia/route-optimisation)
-* 🧠  I'm learning TensorFlow
+* 🧠  I'm learning C++ and TensorFlow
-* 🤝  I'm open to collaborating on any projects focused on machine learning or route optimisation/mapping
+* 🤝  I'm open to collaborating on any projects requiring backend development.

 ### Skills